 Sound Art/Electronic Music

-- “Cinematica,” in Chance, a multi-media program of music, dance and video.
+- “Cinematica,” in Chance, a multi-media program of music and video.
 No Strings Attached Theatre Company, Black Box Theater, Las Cruces, NM, June 2010.